-On the due dates for these three essays (Oct 23, Dec 4, Jan 22), the student will provide hard copies of the essays and associated research papers to their supervisor and supervisory committee members; and they will email electronic file copies (in Word, not PDF; figures may be sent as PDF) to the course coordinator.
+On the due dates for these three essays are Oct 25, Dec 6 and Jan 17, the student will provide hard copies of the essays and associated research papers to their supervisor and supervisory committee members; and they will email an electronic file copy of the essay (in Word, not PDF; figures may be sent as a PDF) and PDF files of the research article to the course coordinator.
 Late assignments will be penalized.
 The coordinator will email each member of the supervisory committee a "Path 827 essay evaluation form".
 Committee members will send their completed evaluations to the coordinator, who will tabulate the marks and send the feedback and averaged mark to the student.
 In addition to carefully considering feedback provided in these evaluations, the student should discuss their essays with their supervisor and supervisory committee members to solicit feedback to assist in refining their writing skills in subsequent assignments.
-The objectives of these essays includes developing skills in scientific writing and critical evaluation of published research papers, as well beginning to build a bibliography of relevant literature to draw on in future writing commitments (eg. research proposal, mini-master, comprehensive, manuscripts and thesis).
+The objective of these essays includes developing skills in scientific writing and critical evaluation of published research papers, as well beginning to build a bibliography of relevant literature to draw on in future writing commitments (eg. research proposal, mini-master, comprehensive, manuscripts and thesis).

 The second component of the course is a written research proposal and oral presentation.
 The ideas for this proposal will be developed in consultation with the supervisor.
 Students may solicit verbal feedback from their supervisors on drafts of this proposal, but supervisors should not edit these drafts.
-In the case of students intending to graduate with an MSc degree, it is encouraged that this proposal be developed in such a way that it will form the foundation of the eventual thesis research.
+In the case of students intending to graduate with an MSc degree, it is encouraged that this proposal be developed in such a way that it will form the foundation of the students eventual thesis research.
 However, for direct entry PhD students, or those intending to convert to the PhD stream, it is understood that this proposal might be largely an exercise, and may not closely conform to their eventual PhD thesis research project.
-The written research proposal is due March 5.
-It is to be written in the form of a grant proposal and will contain the following sections: 1) background; 2) hypothesis and specific aims; 3) experimental objectives and approaches; 4) significance and future perspectives.
+The written research proposal is due March 7.
+It is to be written in the form of a grant proposal and will contain the following sections: 1) Summary with hypothesis and bullet point aims; 2) Background, concluding with restated hypothesis and experimental aims; 3) Detailed experimental aims and approaches, including preliminary data and discussion of expected outcomes and potential caveats; and 4) Significance and future perspectives.
 The maximum length of this document will be 10 double spaced pages (Times Roman, 12 font, 1 inch margins all around; not including figures and references).
-An oral presentation of this proposal will take place in the last two weeks of March.
+An oral presentation of this proposal will take place in late March.
 The student will give a 20 minute oral presentation structured in the format intended for their Department seminar.
 The presentation will be followed by a question and discussion period of approximately one hour.